-- A. Hereafter keep, house or maintain any animals, as defined by § 22-2 of this chapter, within the limits of the Village of Port Dickinson without a special permit in writing from the Board of Trustees, signed by the Mayor and one (1) Trustee.
-Said permit may be granted at the discretion of the Board of Trustees and shall remain valid until such time as it shall appear from the complaints of the neighbors or otherwise that the keeping of such animals is objectionable or offensive by reason of noise, smell or other cause. - B. Permit or allow any pet to run at large unless restrained by a collar and leash or unless accompanied by its owner or a responsible person able to control the pet.
-This subsection shall not apply to house cats. - C. Permit a pet to engage in habitual howling, barking or production of noise or conducting itself in such manner as to habitually annoy any person. - D. Permit a pet or fail to curb or control such pet so that it causes damage or destruction to property or to commit a nuisance upon the premises of a person other than the owner or person harboring such pet. - E. Permit or fail to curb or control such pet so that it shall chase, bite, snap at, jump upon or otherwise harass any person in such a manner as reasonably to cause intimidation or to put such person in reasonable apprehension of bodily harm or injury. - F. Permit or to so fail to control the pet that it shall habitually chase or bark at motor vehicles. - G. Board to keep pets owned by other persons for pay, whether in money or money's worth. - H. Maintain kennels or pet harborage in such a manner as to be unsanitary or order bearing. - I. [Deleted 4/28/2020, LL4-2020]
+- A. Hereafter keep, house or maintain any animals, as defined by § 22-2 of this chapter, within the limits of the Village of Port Dickinson.
+[Amended 6/14/2022, LL 5-2022] - B. Permit or allow any pet to run at large unless restrained by a collar and leash.
+This subsection shall not apply to house cats.[Amended 8/9/2022, LL10-2022] - C. Permit a pet to engage in habitual howling, barking or production of noise or conducting itself in such manner as to habitually annoy any person. - D. Permit a pet or fail to curb or control such pet so that it causes damage or destruction to property or to commit a nuisance upon the premises of a person other than the owner or person harboring such pet. - E. Permit or fail to curb or control such pet so that it shall chase, bite, snap at, jump upon or otherwise harass any person in such a manner as reasonably to cause intimidation or to put such person in reasonable apprehension of bodily harm or injury. - F. Permit or to so fail to control the pet that it shall habitually chase or bark at motor vehicles. - G. Board to keep pets owned by other persons for pay, whether in money or money's worth. - H. Maintain kennels or pet harborage in such a manner as to be unsanitary or order bearing. - I. [Deleted 4/28/2020, LL4-2020] - J. Permit a dog to engage in continuous barking for a period of 15 minutes or more. [added by LL4-2021, 8/10/2021]